 Jonas Höschl is a political conceptual artist and photographer.

-Most recently, he received the Bavarian Art Award for Visual Arts and the Culture Award of the District of Upper Palatinate for printmaking for his artistic work, which encompasses the media of printmaking, sound, video and installation.
+Most recently, he was awarded the Paula Modersohn-Becker Art Prize and the Bavarian Art Promotion Prize for Fine Arts for his artistic work, which encompasses the media of printmaking, sound, video and installation.
 He is part of the artist collective "Tannhäuser Kreis".

 1. Politik von Medienbildern